Notes on twisted homology and cohomology groups for the Wirtinger integral: Introduction

-see \S \ref{subsec:theta-function} for details.
+see \S\ref{subsec:theta-function} for details.
 Such an integral is called the Wirtinger integral.
-The integrand defines a local system $\CL$ and its dual $\CL^{\vee}$ on $M$, where $M$ is a complex torus with four $2$-torsion points removed.
+The integrand naturally defines a local system $\CL$ and its dual $\CL^{\vee}$ on $M$, where $M$ is a complex torus with four $2$-torsion points removed.
 The Wirtinger integral is obtained as a pairing between the twisted cohomology group $H^1(M;\CL)$ and the twisted homology group $H_1(M;\CL^{\vee})$.
-These groups are studied in \cite{Watanabe-elliptic-homology-cohomology}, \cite{Watanabe-wirtinger-diff-eq}, and the intersection theory on them is studied in \cite{Ghazouani-Pirio}, \cite{G-RW-intersection}.
-As an immediate application, we obtain the twisted period relation (TPR; Proposition \ref{prop:TPR-1}) which yields quadratic relations for the Wirtinger integrals.
-However, this relation is rather complicated.
-To reduce it into a simple form, we focus on the involution $\iota :M\to M$ defined by $\iota(u)=-u$.
-This involution leads to the actions on $H^1(M;\CL)$ and $H_1(M;\CL^{\vee})$, which give the eigenspace decompositions:
+These groups are studied in \cite{Watanabe-elliptic-homology-cohomology}, \cite{Watanabe-wirtinger-diff-eq}, and their intersection theory is studied in \cite{Ghazouani-Pirio}, \cite{G-RW-intersection}.
+In this paper, we give a more detailed study of these groups and the intersection forms.
+We focus on the involution $\iota :M\to M$ defined by $\iota(u)=-u$.
+This involution induces actions on $H^1(M;\CL)$ and $H_1(M;\CL^{\vee})$, which yield eigenspace decompositions

-Although such a decomposition of the twisted (co)homology group is mentioned in \cite[Example 3.1]{Mano-generalization}, we show, more precisely, that these decompositions are ``orthogonal'' with respect to the intersection form; see \S \ref{sec:involution-decomp} for details.
-Using this orthogonality, we can simplify the TPR.
-In fact, these relations follow from TPRs for ${}_2 F_1$.
-Although it seems that the relation (\ref{eq:TPR-(2,2)}) obtained by the TPR, which connects theta constants and ${}_2 F_1 (\al,\be,\ga;\la(\tau))$'s with various parameters, does not immediately follow from a TPR for ${}_2 F_1$, we show that it indeed does.
+Although such a decomposition of the twisted (co)homology groups is mentioned in \cite[Example 3.1]{Mano-generalization}, we show more precisely that these decompositions are in fact ``orthogonal'' with respect to the intersection forms; see Proposition~\ref{prop:cohomology-decomp} and Corollary~\ref{cor:homology-decomp} for details.
+Furthermore, we explicitly construct bases of these eigenspaces and compute the corresponding intersection matrices.